awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 ------

    Here is an example that includes an expiration policy that deletes the parameter after 15 days\.
 The example also includes a notification policy that generates an EventBridge event five \(5\) days before the parameter is deleted\.
 Last, it includes a `NoChangeNotification` policy if no changes are made to this parameter after 60 days\.
-The example uses an obfuscated name \(`3l3vat3131`\) for a password and an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
-For more information about CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) in the *AWS Key Management Service Developer Guide*\.
+The example uses an obfuscated name \(`3l3vat3131`\) for a password and an AWS Key Management Service AWS KMS key\.
+For more information about AWS KMS keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) in the *AWS Key Management Service Developer Guide*\.

 ------
 #### [ Linux ]